Verconia cf romeri (Risbec, 1928)

 very margin.
 The Marshall Islands specimens match the redescription of V.

-teeth while the Kwajalein specimen in the first photo below had middle half
+in the first photo below had middle half row teeth with a single denticle that

-the outermost 2 or 3 teeth.
-A drawing of selected teeth from the 14mm Kwajalein
+of selected teeth from the 14mm Kwajalein

 specimen's radula is here.
-The single Enewetak Atoll specimen was lighter
+The single Enewetak

-pink; all of the more than a dozen observed at Kwajalein were darker pink like
+Atoll specimen was lighter pink; all of the more than a dozen observed at Kwajalein

-most of the photos below.
-Specimens were found on lagoon interisland, pinnacle,
+were darker pink like most of the photos below.
+Specimens were found on lagoon

-and leeward seaward reefs under dead coral at depths of 4 to 12 meters.
-Four
+interisland, pinnacle, and leeward seaward reefs under dead coral at depths

-measured specimens ranged from 10 to 14mm.
-This species eats the same pink sponge
+of 4 to 12 meters.
+Four measured specimens ranged from 10 to 14mm.
+This species

-the Marshalls was figured in Gosliner
+A specimen from the Marshalls was figured in Gosliner

 et al (2018) as Verconia sp.
 9.